 Waterside facilitates robust internal assessment, taking full account of the SHANARRI model, and also ensures young people access relevant external agency assessment, such as Child and Adolescent Mental Health services (CAMHS) as required.
-On the basis of this careful assessment, including risk assessment, and existing plans Gateway staff, along with representatives from the placing authority and parents/carers and the young person, agree suitably challenging outcomes.
+On the basis of this careful assessment, including risk assessment.
 Care Staff and education staff work closely together to agree shared needs, consistent strategies and approaches, mindful of the unique residential setting which provide personalised learning opportunities.

 Our team at Waterside place a strong emphasis on engaging with children and young people and having them identify their living situation as no ordinary care setting.
 What sets our practice at the farm apart is the focus on possibilities rather than limitations in order to foster empowerment.

 A core practice within Aspire Scotland and in particular at Waterside is role modelling to encourage positive interactions in tackling issues resilience and social engagement.
 Our team are skilled and experience in providing positive transitions for young people from previous placements, through careful and inclusive planning for the young person.